 - Consider if there is room in your current work to fulfill some of the motivations listed above.
 If not, speak to your employer about how you might be able to help in those areas.

 - Consider if you are engaged in a field of work that you believe is important and meaningful.
-If not, begin a journey of identifying career paths that you will believe will be fulfilling.
+If not, begin a journey of identifying career paths that you believe will be fulfilling.

 If you believe it is time to make a change, use the guide to help navigate enneagram type 4 careers toward meaningful work.

-The Enneagram Career Guide will help you:
+The Enneagram Career Guide will help you with the following:

 - Become aware of thoughts that are limiting you and replace them.